A new direction

 New values and a new target customer for the third millennium

-As the Chairman, Gerald Corbett, cast a net for a new CEO, his FD Chris Rogers secured improved financing for the new Group.
-He also initiated a clearance programme to turn old stock into cash.
+As the Chairman, Gerald Corbett, cast a net for a new CEO, his FD Chris Rogers secured improved financing for the newborn.
+He also kicked off a big clearance to turn old stock into cash.
+Just weeks after leaving Kingfisher, the two men had to present half-year figures to the City, which laid bare the seriously debilitating toll that the lengthy demerger had taken on the Group.

 Investors and City Analysts were told of weak stock management disciplines and severe overstocks at Woolworths.
 These would be a priority.
 Theere would be a number of exceptional charges at the year end, relating to the lengthy demerger process.